How are grants given?

-A pharmacological approach (including small molecules, biologics, cell therapies and vaccines, including drug repositioning and repurposing), medical device, surgical intervention, magnetic or electrical brain stimulation, but not complementary approaches such as exercise, acupuncture, foods, or dietary or nutritional supplements.
+A pharmacological approach (including small molecules, biologics, cell therapies and vaccines, including drug repositioning and repurposing), medical device, surgical intervention, or magnetic or electrical brain stimulation.
 Therapeutics can be for symptomatic relief, disease modification, or prevention.
-Identification of novel therapeutics is in scope; however, identification of novel targets is out of scope.
+Complementary approaches such as exercise, acupuncture, music, dietary and nutritional supplements are not considered therapeutics.
+Identification of novel therapeutics is in scope (e.g., high throughput compound screens); however, identification of novel therapeutic targets, including genes implicated in disease, is not in scope.

 Tool: An item that accelerates development of therapeutics, e.g., imaging techniques or reagents, biomarkers, and diagnostics.

 - Tools must have direct impact on the translational development of therapeutics (as defined by the Institute, i.e., target validation to phase IIa clinical trials) for neurodegenerative diseases of aging and will be valued only on their ability to do this.

 - Any value the tools contribute to basic research will not be taken into consideration.
 For example, tools will not be valued for their ability to identify new targets or understand disease mechanisms.

 - Projects covering only the discovery/identification of a tool are out of scope.

 Notes about biomarkers